-What would happen if, say, the Mastiff community or the Mastiff Club of America (MCOA) added a new line item on our Code of Ethics which stipulated that breeding stock must receive an obedience, nose work or trick dog title prior to being bred?
-In spite of the outcries of unfairness, would this new requirement not be indirectly selecting for dogs who are more food motivated?
+What would happen if, say, the Mastiff community or the Mastiff Club of America (MCOA) added a new line item to our Code of Ethics that stipulated that breeding stock must receive obedience, nose work, or trick dog title prior to being bred?
+In spite of the outcries of unfairness, would this new requirement not be indirectly selected for dogs who are more food motivated?

 Big Dog Mom Tips for Picky Eater Enablers